JeffreyMawuko/AWS-Patch-Manager-Control/README.md

 Maintenance Windows: Scheduled tasks for patch scans and installations using cron expressions, ensuring regular updates without manual intervention.

 # - How It Works -
-Patch Baseline: This defines approved patches, installation rules, and compliance levels.
+Patch Baseline - This defines approved patches, installation rules, and compliance levels.
-Maintenance Window: The window during which patches are applied, configurable via variables.tf.
+Maintenance Window-The window during which patches are applied, configurable via variables.tf.
-Tag-Based Targeting: Instances tagged with a specific PatchGroup are automatically included for patching.
+Tag-Based Targeting- Instances tagged with a specific PatchGroup are automatically included for patching.
 The repository integrates seamlessly into AWS environments using Terraform for infrastructure as code.
 Simply set up the required variables, apply Terraform, and let AWS take over the heavy lifting of patch management.

-It includes two primary tasks:
+# - Two primary tasks -

-Patch Scanning: Periodically checks instances for missing updates.
+Patch Scanning- Periodically checks instances for missing updates.
-Patch Installation: Installs updates based on the predefined schedule.
+Patch Installation- Installs updates based on the predefined schedule.
 Repository Structure:
-main.tf: Core Terraform configurations for AWS Patch Manager. variables.tf: Parameterizes the maintenance window schedule and other key details. outputs.tf: Displays key outputs such as the SNS topic and maintenance window IDs.
+main.tf- Core Terraform configurations for AWS Patch Manager. variables.tf- Parameterizes the maintenance window schedule and other key details. outputs.tf- Displays key outputs such as the SNS topic and maintenance window IDs.

-Setting Up:
+# -Setting Up-
 Clone the repository.
 Customize the variables.tf file to match your EC2 patching needs (e.g., cron schedule, tags).
 Deploy the infrastructure using Terraform.